croservices/cro/docs/reference/cro-tls.md

 The `Cro::TLS::Listener` class is a `Cro::Source`.
 It is constructed with the `port` named argument, and an optional `host` named argument (which defaults to `localhost`).
-Any further named arguments will be passed along to `IO::Socket::Async::SSL.listen`, providing full access to its feature set.
+Any further named arguments will be passed along to `IO::Socket::Async::SSL.listen`, providing full access to that module's feature set.

 Typically, the keys `private-key-file` and `certificate-file` should be passed, which indicate the files containing the private key and certificate for the